trustgraph-ai/trustgraph/docs/tech-specs/flow-class-definition.md

-# Flow Class Definition Specification
+# Flow Blueprint Definition Specification

 ## Overview

-A flow class defines a complete dataflow pattern template in the TrustGraph system.
+A flow blueprint defines a complete dataflow pattern template in the TrustGraph system.
 When instantiated, it creates an interconnected network of processors that handle data ingestion, processing, storage, and querying as a unified system.

 ## Structure

-A flow class definition consists of five main sections:
+A flow blueprint definition consists of five main sections:

 ### 1. Class Section
-Defines shared service processors that are instantiated once per flow class.
+Defines shared service processors that are instantiated once per flow blueprint.
 These processors handle requests from all flow instances of this class.

 ```json
 "class": {